Expansiveness is the Lifeblood of Meditation

 Why?

-Because as I said, the stillness that is heart of meditation, is by necessity a completely expansive state.
-It can only arise from expansiveness.
+Because as I said, the stillness that is the beating heart of meditation, is by necessity a completely expansive state.
+It can only arise from qualities of expansiveness.

-So when we go at the meditation like a bull at a gate, trying to ‘get’ things, we are instantly separated from any potential of stillness, simply by the act of turning meditation into another competition. something to be subjugated to our will.
-This competitive frame of mind is an inherently anxious state – the absolute reverse of our intentions, and completely at odds with the gentle act of love that good meditation is.
+So when we go at the meditation like a bull at a gate, trying to ‘get’ things, we’re instantly made separate from any potential of stillness, simply by the act of turning meditation into another competition – something to be subjugated to our will.
+This competitive frame of mind is an inherently anxious state – and completely at odds with the gentle act of love that good meditation is.

 ………………………………………………………………..

-So then, if you are finding meditation difficult, perhaps review your attitudes to your self, and work at changing them.
+So then, if you are finding meditation difficult, perhaps review your attitudes to what you’re doing, and work at changing them.

-Try meditating expansively, as an act of love instead of coercion and you might find your mind and body responding like children who are loved – softening, becoming playful instead of unmanageable, changing with you instead of against you.
+Try meditating as an act of love instead of coercion, and you might find your mind and body responding like children who are loved – softening, becoming playful instead of unmanageable – changing with you instead of against you.

 And on a practical level, perhaps consider these strategies: